s4nt14go/prsls/README.md

 #### Deployment instructions

-1. Use Node 12 version as in lambdas and [pipeline](.github/workflows), using [nvm](https://github.com/nvm-sh/nvm) you can:
+1. Use Node 20 version, using [nvm](https://github.com/nvm-sh/nvm) you can:

     ```
-    # set Node 12 in current terminal
+    # set Node 20 in current terminal
-    nvm use 12
+    nvm use 20
-    # set Node 12 as default (new terminals will use 12)
+    # set Node 20 as default (new terminals will use 20)
-    nvm alias default 12
+    nvm alias default 20
     ```

 1. Install dependencies and deploy on your stage (provided you configured your AWS credentials)